"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 - Where do hopes and fears color perception?

-You can't remove your filters, but you can know them.
+We cannot remove our filters, but we can know them.

 Seek Disconfirming Evidence